troynsofor-svg/Final-Course-Project-AI-Agent-Creation/README.md

 Example Usage
 Example 1 — Extracting Requirements
 Input:
 Code

 Assignment 3: Research Reflection
-Due next Friday before 11:59pm.
+Due next week on Friday at 11:59pm.
-Write 2–3 pages reflecting on your research process.
+Write 2–3 pages showing your research procedure.
-Include at least 3 sources.
-Submit as a PDF on Canvas.
+Add at least three sources.
+Turn it in as a PDF on Canvas.
-Also complete the peer review by Sunday.
+Also do the peer study on Sunday.

 Output (excerpt):
 Code

 Assignment: Research Reflection
-Due Date: Friday, 11:59pm
+Deadline: Friday, 11:59pm

 Extracted Requirements:
-- 2–3 page reflection on research process
+- 2–3 page reflection on research procedure
 - Minimum 3 sources
-- PDF submission on Canvas
+- PDF deliverable on Canvas
-- Peer review due Sunday
+- Deadline for the peer review is Sunday

 Planned Tasks:
 1. Read and annotate 3 sources